 IAF's New Local Government Partnership Program (LGPP) provides funding to help regional districts and municipalities develop, update, and implement agricultural planning tools.
 The program will provide up to \$40,000 per recipient in non-repayable, cost-shared funding.
 These funds should be used to implement the recommendations in the Agriculture and Food Security Plans mentioned earlier.

-94One among other BC examples is the Comox Valley Food Council https://lushvalley.org/cvfpc/about/ wildfires, sea-level rise, and changes in food production, amongst other effects, will significantly impact human health and wellness from respiratory disease to heat-related death to the mental health impacts of displacement and loss.
+One among other BC examples is the Comox Valley Food Council https://lushvalley.org/cvfpc/about/

+Appendix D:

-Appendix D: Climate Justice in Sooke
+Climate Justice in Sooke